Manage tables in Kontent

 As you can see, each component represents one row of the table.
 If you decide you want to arrange the rows differently or sort them, just grab the components using and move them as needed.

 You can display the components as a table like this but you can also display them in a variety of other ways, such as a structured list, tiles that users can swipe left or right, or anyhow else you like.

 If you want to reuse some of the movies or the whole catalog elsewhere, you can convert the components to separate content items.

 You can also create content items instead of components in the first place if you know from the beginning that you'll need to reuse the catalog elsewhere.

 If the information you want to get across is simple, yet best shown as a table, you can use the built-in tables in Kontent.
 They're just like your ordinary tables, you can format text in them, add links, and even insert images.
 If you want to show the opening hours of your office, for example, the built-in tables can do the job for you.

-This approach is great because it's in Kontent out-of-the-box and all you need is a rich text editor, no content modeling involved.
+This approach is great because it's out-of-the-box in Kontent and all you need is a rich text editor, no content modeling involved.

 Keep in mind that once you have created your table, there's no easy way to move the rows around to sort the data or reuse the table somewhere else.
 That might not be a problem for a table with three to six rows, but it can get difficult to manage if your table is a bit larger.